COSIMA Working Group Meeting Minutes

 Understanding GitHub Code Search syntax

-NOTE: These notes have been added to the Decoding OM3 website (the version above is currently in a PR).
+NOTE: These notes have been added to the Decoding OM3 website.
 Going forward, we’ll plan to add notes for future sessions only on that website, unless there’s interest in keeping them posted here instead.

 1 Like